Sibling abuse

 Sibling abuse includes the physical, psychological, or sexual abuse of one sibling by another.
-More often than not, the younger sibling is abused by the older sibling, however this is not always the case.
-Sibling abuse is the most common of family violence in the US, but the least reported.
-As opposed to sibling rivalry, sibling abuse is characterized by the one-sided treatment of one sibling to another.
+More often than not, the younger sibling is abused by the older sibling.
+Sibling abuse is the most common form of family violence in the US.
+Nationally-representative data show that about a third of US children, aged 0-17 years of age, have been victimized by their sibling in the past year.
+Sibling sexual abuse is estimated to occur for between 1-7% of siblings.
+Sibling abuse often goes unrecognized, even by those harmed by it.
+As opposed to sibling rivalry, sibling abuse is characterized by the use of control or power by one sibling over another.
+A power differential is not always easily identifiable, so an additionally important characteristic of sibling abuse is that the incidents or patterns of behaviors between siblings pose a high risk of serious physical and/or emotional harm and may include sexual coercion or violence.
+Sibling sexual abuse includes sexual behaviors that are unwanted, pressured, coerced, and may include contact or non-contact behaviors.
+Physical, psychological, and sexual abuse often co-occur.

-Sibling abuse has been found to most commonly occur in dysfunctional families where abuse from parents is present.
-In the US, 40% of children have engaged in physical aggression towards a sibling, and as many as 85% of children have engaged in verbal abuse towards their sibling.

-Types and prevalence

 Physical abuse

-Sibling physical abuse is defined as a sibling deliberately causing violence to another sibling.
-The abuse can be inflicted with shoving, hitting, slapping, kicking, biting, pinching, scratching, and hair-pulling.
-Sibling physical abuse is more common than peer bullying and other forms of family abuse, such as spousal or child abuse, though for a multitude of reasons, it is very difficult to calculate exact prevalence rates.
-Even when sibling abuse is recognized it remains heavily under-reported, due to the lack of resources provided to families, such as child protective services and mandatory reporters.
-Professional childcare providers have considerably different definitions of the term, and lack a system to track reports.
-Sibling physical abuse persists from childhood through adulthood, with prevalence rates varying across studies, though its intensity and frequency declines as the victim and/or perpetrator grow up.
+Sibling physical abuse can include shoving, hitting, slapping, kicking, biting, pinching, scratching, and hair-pulling.
+Sibling physical abuse is more common than peer bullying and other forms of family abuse, such as spousal or child abuse.

-Sibling aggression is somewhat common even in families that could not be classified as pervasively abusive, with 37% of 498 children committing at least one act of serious abuse during the previous year; in abusive families, 100% of children committed at least one act of serious abuse.
+Even when sibling abuse is recognized it remains under-reported, due to the lack of recognition and resources provided to families, such as child protective services and mandatory reporters.

+Sibling physical abuse can persist from childhood through adulthood, with prevalence rates varying across studies, though its frequency declines as the victim and/or sibling who harms age.

 In Pakistani immigrant families in the UK, siblings have the highest proportion of physical abuse compared to other family members, with 35% being done by siblings, compared to 33% by mothers and 19% by fathers.

-Several studies show that sisters are more likely to be victimized by brothers than vice versa.
-Additionally, age is also a contributing factor to sibling abuse, where older siblings are more likely to abuse the younger siblings.
+The findings for gender differences in sibling physical victimization experiences are mixed, but generally show that boys are more likely to be victimized than are girls.
+Additionally, age and birth order are also contributing factors to sibling abuse, where older siblings are more likely to abuse younger siblings.